quchen/articles/fbut.md

 `ByteString` is a library for representing raw data, suitable for storing it or sending it over the network.
-Raw data is seldomly what you actually want; it is an intermediate form for the actual data you're trying to pack into single bytes .
+Raw data is seldomly what you actually want; it is an intermediate form for the actual data you're trying to pack into single bytes.
 The one crucial assumption about encoding and decoding data is that doing them one after another gets you the original data back, i.e.

 ```haskell